 How to Get to Thun

 If you fly into Switzerland, you most likely will fly into Zurich or Geneva airport.
 From there, you need to take a train or drive there yourself.

-If you take the train, make sure to take the Interlake-Lucerne Express Train which come with amazing views (so, get to Lucerne from Zurich, then change the train to Interlaken and then take a train or bus to Thun).
-Sound complicated but is not actually that bad (especially with those window views if you take the scenic train rides).
+If you take the train from Zurich airport, make sure to also take the Interlaken-Lucerne Express Train.
+This train connection comes with amazing views.
+From Zurich, get to Lucerne, then change the train Interlaken-Lucerne Express, and in Interlaken take a train or bus to Thun.
+It sounds complicated but is not actually that bad.
+Especially because of those window views if you take the scenic train rides.